 Kendaw, KANDAW 4.8 km Camp – Burma

-This was really the first working camp on the Burma-Thai Railway. iIt was also the first Railway work camp for Green Force.
+This was really the first working camp on the Burma-Thai Railway and was also first Railway work camp for Green Force.

 The above photograph was taken October 1945.

 Work on the last and most northern of the three airfields was completed by mid September.
 All ranks, less the sick, marched out of Ye to Thanbyuzayat via Lamaign, over 25th and 26th September 1942, arriving at Thanbyuzayat on 28th September.